|Nutrition Facts (per serving)|

-Peel the outer leaves off, one by one, and drain the water from them.
-If, after you remove several leaves, the rest are sticking together, place the rest of the cabbage back in the hot water for a few minutes and try again.
+Peel the outer leaves off, one by one, draining the excess water as you go.
+If, after removing the outer leaves the rest are still sticking together, place the rest of the cabbage head back in the hot water and simmer for a few minutes.

 Make the Filling and Form the Rolls

-While the cabbage water is coming to a boil, mix the chopped meat with the egg, breadcrumbs, paprika, salt, marjoram, and pepper until well incorporated.
-Do not overmix because the meat will toughen and become pasty.
+Mix the ground beef with the egg, breadcrumbs, paprika, salt, marjoram, and pepper until well incorporated.
+Do not overmix to avoid the meat from toughening and becoming pasty.

-Form 10 to 12 meat rolls that are 2 inches long, using about 1/4 cup of meat mixture per portion, shaping them to about 2 inches in length.
+Form 10 to 12 meat rolls using about 1/4 cup of meat mixture per portion, shaping them to about 2 inches in length.